cockroachdb/docs/StyleGuide.md

   **Example:** Indexes.

 - Provide as much relevant information as you can, and then link to other pages as necessary.
+If there is a related reference topic, link to it within the topic.
 - Use diagrams and graphs when you can.

 #### Examples